Ultrafilters in the random real model: Notation

 $\mathcal{P}\left( \omega\right) $ will have its natural topology, which is homeomorphic to $2^{\omega}$.
 In this way, the topology of $\mathcal{P}\left( \omega\right) $ has for a subbase the sets of the form $\left\langle n\right\rangle _{0}=\left\{ A\subseteq\omega\mid n\notin A\right\} $ and $\left\langle n\right\rangle _{1}=\left\{ A\subseteq\omega\mid n\in A\right\} $, for $n\in\omega.$

 \qquad\ \ \ \

 A \emph{Polish space }is a separable and completely metrizable space.
 The Baire space ($\omega^{\omega}$) and the Cantor space ($2^{\omega}$) are examples of Polish spaces. \ We will need the concepts of $F_{\sigma},$ $G_{\delta},$ Borel, analytic, coanalytic and projective subsets of a Polish space, which can be found in \cite{Kechris} or \cite{BorelSrivastava}.
 We say that $T\subseteq2^{<\omega}$ is a \emph{tree }if it is closed under taking initial segments and $f\in2^{\omega}$ is a \emph{branch of }$T$ if $f\upharpoonright n\in T$ for every $n\in\omega.$ The set of all branches of $T$ is denoted by $\left[ T\right] $.
-It is well known that the compact subsets of $2^{\omega}$ correspond to branches of subtrees of $2^{<\omega}$ (see \cite{Kechris}).
+In this context, a tree is \emph{well-pruned }if every node can be extended to a branch.
+It is well known that the compact subsets of $2^{\omega}$ correspond to branches of well-pruned subtrees of $2^{<\omega}$ (see \cite{Kechris}).
 For $n\in\omega$, the $n$\emph{-level of the tree} $T$ is denoted by $T_{n}.$

 \qquad\qquad\qquad